dora-metrics/pelorus/docs/GettingStarted/Examples.md

 ## GitHub

-In this example, we are monitoring only one application, where:
+In this example, Pelorus will monitor only one application, where:

-* Our application is deployed to the **example_namespace** Namespace in OpenShift.
+* The application is deployed to the **example_namespace** Namespace in OpenShift.
-* Our application source code is hosted in GitHub.
+* The application source code is hosted in GitHub.
 (Default)
     * GitHub token is **github_token**.
-* Our application uses GitHub as the Issue tracker.
+* The application uses GitHub as the Issue tracker.
     * GitHub token is **github_token**.
-    * We will only monitor issues labeled with **bug** and **app.kubernetes.io/name**.
+    * Pelorus will only monitor issues labeled with **bug** and **app.kubernetes.io/name**.
 (Default)
-    * We will monitor the issues in **user/example_repository** GitHub repository.
+    * Pelorus will monitor the issues in **user/example_repository** GitHub repository.
-    * We will consider monitored issues to be resolved when they are closed.
+    * Pelorus will consider monitored issues to be resolved when they are closed.

 ```yaml
 apiVersion: charts.pelorus.konveyor.io/v1alpha1